Fire

 Street scams are very common.
 Criminals often target foreigners.

-Be aware of bogus internet friendship, dating and marriage schemes from Ukraine.
+Beware of bogus internet friendships, dating and marriage schemes from Ukraine.

 If a virtual friendship develops, you may be asked by your new friend or prospective partner to send money so they can travel to Australia or pay bills.
 In some cases, the relationship ends with very little chance that any money can be recovered.